Urbigmumz3/js-injection-games-and-unblockers/README.md

-# js injection for games and unblockers
+# js injection for games
-a javascript injection for games and unblockers to use at school
+a javascript injection for games to use at school
 ## intructions to use at: https://urbigmumz.repl.co/public/documents/js-injection.html